 Though there aren’t a lot of situations where you’ll be stuck long enough to require food, it’s not a bad idea to throw a few energy bars or other nonperishables into your emergency car kit just to be safe.

-Though we don’t often think about the fuses that keep our vehicles’ electrical systems functioning, when one goes out it can impact everything from your windshield wipers to your dashboard lights.
+Though we don’t often think about the fuses that keep our vehicles’ electrical systems functioning, it can impact everything from your windshield wipers to your dashboard lights when one goes out.
 Be sure to stock some extras tucked away in case of an emergency.

-Accidents happen and they’re often out of our control, but that doesn’t mean you shouldn’t be prepared.
-Keep the following items stowed in your emergency car kit to make sure you’re prepared for an accident.
+Accidents happen and they’re often out of your control, but that doesn’t mean you shouldn’t be prepared.
+Keep the following items stowed in your emergency car kit to make sure you’re ready for an accident.